Josiah-praise/CeloPong/STARTUP_GUIDE.md

 - Build Docker images for all 3 services
 - Start containers in correct order
 - Display logs from all services
+- Start MongoDB on port 27017 with a local volume

 **3. Wait for Services to Start**